 • Provide crisis intervention services

-• Prepare and maintain assessments and statistical reports
+• Prepare clinical assessments and statistical reports

 • Participate in social work research activities and evaluate treatment programs and services

 • Provide social work consultation and training to staff